 Section 4.J: Extracurricular Student Activities: Students at the School shall be eligible for participation in extracurricular activities and athletic opportunities at the School in the same manner as other schools in the school district to the extent such programs or sports are offered.
 Nothing herein prohibits the School from imposing stricter requirements for participation in extracurricular activities.
 Students at the School will be eligible to participate in interscholastic extracurricular activity at the district school to which the student would be assigned according to Sponsor's policies and the rules of the Florida High School Athletic Association (FHSAA), unless such activity is provided at the School, so long as the School student meets the requirements of 1006.15, Florida Statutes.
 All such students will be assigned to a district school for extracurricular activities through the Sponsor's student assignment office.
 The Sponsor agrees to support the School in its efforts to recognize student accomplishments.
-Such support shall include, but not be limited to, district competitions, district recognition programs and district school shall pay its pro rata share of the costs of such recognition programs.
+Such support shall include, but not be limited to, district competitions, district recognition programs and district scholarship programs.
+If there are any costs not paid for or reimbursed by the State, then the School shall pay its pro rata share of the costs of such recognition programs.